GSA/piv-guides/Template-2.md

 ## Title of Procedure 1

-This paragraph should give user-friendly background information, introduce the procedure, and then give the detailed procedures in simple statements.
+This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
+The text within each step should walk the user directly through exactly what they need to do to complete the procedure.

   1. Step 1 of procedure 1.
   2. Step 2 of procedure 1.

 ## Title of Procedure 2

-This paragraph should give user-friendly background information, introduce the procedure, and then give the detailed procedures in simple statements.
+This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
+The text within each step should walk the user directly through exactly what they need to do to complete the procedure.

   1. Step 1 of the procedure 2.
   2. Step 2 of the procedure 2.